 Day 1: Radium Visitor Centre, Zipline, and Easy Radium Hikes – Sinclair Creek and the Red Chairs

-Breakfast: Start what’s sure to be an incredible day with a great cup of coffee or quick breakfast at dog friendly Bighorn Cafe to start the day.
-Don’t forget to grab something for later, healthy sandwiches and snacks because this is going to be a day spent outdoors on the trails.
-Sit outdoors and pooch can enjoy a complimentary slurp out of the water dish provided.
+Breakfast: Start what’s sure to be an incredible day with a great cup of coffee or quick breakfast at dog friendly Bighorn Cafe.
+Don’t forget to grab a healthy sandwich or snacks for later, because this is going to be a day spent outdoors on the trails!
+Sit outdoors and pooch can enjoy a slurp out of the water dish provided.

 A stop in at the Radium Hot Springs Visitor Centre is definitely worth the time and your pup is more than welcome!
-As you talk to the trained and expert staff and learn about all there is to see and do your dog can enjoy cookies, cuddles, water and every smell imaginable for the senses!
-An attraction in its own right, the Visitor’s Centre is home to a wonderful local wildlife exhibit that includes many pieces to pick up, touch, and feel.
+As you talk to the expert staff and learn about all there is to see and do, your dog can enjoy cookies, cuddles, and water in the centre!
+An attraction in its own right, the Visitor Centre is home to a wonderful local wildlife exhibit that includes many pieces to pick up, touch, and feel.
 The exhibit is constantly growing, and is great for kids of all ages.
 The exhibit includes print material to take home, or a digital version HERE.

 Want a great way to see the Columbia Valley?
 Over 1.5 hours of exciting fun for the whole family, Valley Zipline Adventures will have you traversing 7 ziplines and zig-zagging across the Dry Gulch valley.
 Guests are welcome to bring their dogs over (on leash of course).
 Pup can get a good drink of water in the large doggie bowl available, however their team is unable to supervise dogs while guests are out on a tour.
 If they bring an extra human along they are welcome to wait.

-Walkable Radium lets you take advantage of some serious patio hopping.
-After a day of outdoor exploration it’s time to relax and enjoy the wonderful patio options around Radium that welcome four legged friends.
-Don’t forget to wonder past the post office for a friendly hello, a drink of water, a cookie and a scratch!
+The walkable town of Radium lets you take advantage of some serious patio hopping.
+After a day of outdoor exploration it’s time to relax and enjoy the wonderful patio options around Radium that welcome four legged friends, such as Conrad’s Kitchen and Grill. !

 Day 2: Pristine Rocky Mountain wilderness welcomes you!
 Get outdoors hiking and mountain biking with your four-legged friend.